Worlds End (2024): Main Show

+Main Event

 In the main event it was a four-way match with Jon Moxley (accompanied by Marina Shafir) defending his AEW World Championship against "Hangman" Adam Page, Jay White, and Orange Cassidy.
 In the end, Cassidy hit Page with a Stundog Millionare and then White hit Page with a hurracanrana.
 Moxley hit White with a knee strike and delivered a cutter to Cassidy.
 Page and Moxley then began to exchanged forearms in the middle of the ring until Cassidy hit a DDT on Moxley.
 Page hit a discus lariat on White and Cassidy hit White with the Orange Punch.
 Cassidy attempted to pin Moxley but Page dragged the referee out the ring.
 Page hit the Buckshot Lariat on Cassidy and then Page hit Moxley with the Dead Eye.
 Moxley's stablemate of Death Riders Wheeler Yuta then grabbed Page's boot while Shafir passed Moxley a chair but Page kicked the chair away and out of reach and hit Moxley with the Buckshot Lariat.
 Page then hit Cassidy with a low blow and White hit Page and then Moxley consecutively with the Blade Runner and White pinned Moxley but Yuta came into the ring and attacked the referee ultimately breaking up the pin.
 Shafir snuck into the ring but White intercepted her and hit her with the Blade Runner.
 Moxley then hit the Death Rider on White and pinned him for the win and to retain the AEW World Championship.
 After the match FTR (Dax Harwood and Cash Wheeler) appeared and then a returning Adam Copeland came out on the ramp.
 They ran into the ring with the Death Riders retreating.
 Copeland then told Moxley on the microphone that they were taking it all.
 A trios match was subsequently made official for Fight for the Fallen on January 1, 2025.